1. Why the app doesn’t find my device that I want to stream to?

 Devices usually list all the embedded subtitles on the screen, so you can choose the proper ones by using the device’s remote control.
 You can also choose the preferred subtitle language.

-Note: Support for displaying embedded subtitles depends on device model.
+Note: Support for displaying embedded subtitles depends on the device model.
 The most popular video container with embedded subtitle support is Matroska (MKV).
-WD, Samsung and Panasonic devices display embedded subtitles in MKV video files.
+WD, Samsung, and Panasonic devices display embedded subtitles in MKV video files.

 Some devices don’t support embedded subtitles.
 E.g. Chromecast devices can display only subtitles out-of-the-box delivered as a text file.
 JustStream has to extract such text-based subtitles from the video file before streaming.

 Note: It may take a long time for large files or files on remote drives.

 3. Burning subtitles are drawn (or superimposed) over the video frames in the video.

 JustStream burns image-based subtitles (DVD VOBSUBs, Bluray PGS) into the video during on-the-fly transcoding.
 In order to do the same with text subtitles, you need to turn on the option “Burn subtitles into video” that’s found in Preferences > Subtitles.
 This can be used in situations where the receiving device doesn’t support both external and embedded subtitles.

 12. Does JustStream support multiple audio tracks when streaming to devices?

 Some Smart TVs support internal audio tracks and you can switch to the desired audio track in the playback settings directly on the device.

 Note: Switching to another audio track in JustStream will trigger the playback restart with on-the-fly transcoding of the media.